mini-pw/2022L-WB-AutoML/projects/Tojada/final_results/README.md

 To run the benchmark one simply needs to execute `exec.py` file.
 We used %run command in `wyniki.ipynb` file.

 To view the results in `wyniki.ipynb` you should add the `results` folder to the path of each `results.json`, and execute the file.

+To run model architecture visualizer, use `GenerateModelArchitecture.ipnyb` and change last few cells to your needs.